-Plastic totes are plastic containers that are used for the transportation or storage of small items.
 Plastic totes are used in a large number of industrial and consumer contexts.
 On factory and warehouse floors, especially in businesses where small items are manufactured or stored, plastic tote bins are used in large quantities by employees to collect newly manufactured products or to gather customer orders from storage.

 Plastic totes are used extensively for shipping, short and long-term storage and in private households.
 A given tote design can have useful applications in many industries because of the durability of its materials, the low cost of production and the recyclability of many plastic tote materials.
 Totes are ideal for product storage in manufacturing contexts because of the customizability of their design; they can be molded with supports specifically made to fit and protect the contents of the tote.